PaulaSawczuk/GroupProject-UGT-FEAS/README.md

 *Fig. 5b.
 Managing Uploaded Files and Configuring Options.*

 ##### **Manage Uploaded Files**
 After uploading the files, they will be separated into "Annotation Files" and "Expression Files".
-If the user has uploaded multiple time-series expression files they can be ordered by drag and drop option.
+If the user has uploaded multiple time-series expression files they can be ordered by drag-and-drop option.
-Just as in [File Upload](#1-file-upload) there is a description on top of the page labelled (**D**) which tells the users what files they have uploaded, if a certain file is missing it will show a **X not uploaded**.
+Just as in [File Upload](#1-file-upload) there is a description on top of the page labelled (**D**) which tells the users what files they have uploaded, if a certain file is missing it will show an **X not uploaded**.

 - To remove a file, click the **X** button (**C**) next to it.
 - To add more files, simply click the "Upload Files" button again.

 ##### **Configure Settings**
-User can customise how the data will be processed by adjusting the following options:
+The user can customise how the data will be processed by adjusting the following options:

 ##### a). **Number of Top-Expreesed Pathways:**
    - Enter the desired number of pathways or use the up/down arrows (**E**) to specify how many of the top-expressed KEGG pathways should be visualised, the defualt value is 10.